stuerp/foo_midi/README.md

   - Fixed: Changing the channel mask setting did not always stick.
   - Fixed: The fade range was not recalculated when the player changed to another sample rate.
 (Regression)
   - Fixed: VSTi plug-in name was not always set.
 (Regression)
+  - Fixed: A couple of labels were to truncate in High DPI modes.

 - You can read the full history [here](docs/History.md).